 We can talk about the possibility of amnesty.
 I ask the MILF leaders to lead your followers in walking with us along the path of peace.
 On the other hand, I invite the MILF followers to walk with us in peace even if your leaders won’t.
-Instead of the lives of hunted fugitives, you can now live the lives of peaceful farmers, fishermen, factory workers, merchants, entrepreneurs, or civil servants, soldiers, or policemen.
-In short, we can talk about you re-integration into our society.
+Instead of the lives of hunted fugitives, you can now live the lives of peaceful farmers, fishermen, factory workers, merchants, entrepreneurs, or civil servants, or even soldiers or policemen.
+In short, we can talk about you reintegration into our society.

 We can also talk about autonomy.
 On this subject, we are willing to be creative and to explore a wide range of possibilities, including radical changes in our political structure.
 I urge that we jointly envision and create a new order for Mindanao, which will restructure the governance, the economy, and the social environment of that island, with all its beauty and diversity.

 We will convert Mindanao into the main food basket of the Philippines, into an agricultural paradise, and into a booming manufacturing base.
-Camp Abubakar itself will be developed into a special economic zone.
+Camp Abubakar, where the soldiers proudly raised the Philippine flag, will be developed into a special economic zone.

 The government has been providing full development support for Mindanao.
-From 1996, where the peace agreement was signed, up to 1999, the government poured in more than P32 billion for socio-economic development programs into the special zone of peace and development (or SZOPAD) comprising 14 provinces, as well as for the support and strengthening of the political institutions in the Autonomous Region in Muslim Mindanao (or ARMM).
+From 1996, when the peace agreement was signed, up to 1999, the government poured in more than P32 billion for socioeconomic development programs into the special zone of peace and development [SZOPAD] comprising 14 provinces, as well as for the support and strengthening of the political institutions in the Autonomous Region for Muslim Mindanao [ARMM].

 But to move both the peace process and the development of Mindanao forward faster, I urge Congress to pass the bill amending the ARMM Organic Act and the bill granting special powers to enable the fast-track of development of Mindanao.

 On the matter of the Abu Sayyaf, we are all happy that some hostages have been released.
-I wish to give the assurance that the government will do everything reasonable to obtain the release of the remaining hostages as soon as possible and not to put them in harm’s way.
+I wish to give assurance that the primary concern of the government is the safe release of the hostages.

 Contrary to rebel propaganda, our fight is not against Muslims at all.
 They are all our brothers.
 Our fight is against rebels and other outlaws, regardless of their religion.